SomeOddCodeGuy/WilmerAI/Docs/User_Documentation/Setup/Workflow_Details/Nodes/WebFetch.md

 * It does not strip `<nav>`, `<header>`, `<footer>`, `<aside>`, advertising blocks, cookie banners, or other body-level chrome.
 Those are real, semantically-valid body content, and removing them aggressively would also drop legitimate sidebars on some sites.
 As a result, the stripped output of a typical content site still includes the visible navigation text alongside the article body.
-An LLM can still work with this — the script/style noise was the part blowing out the context window — but the output is not "article body only" in the Mozilla-Readability sense.
+An LLM can still work with this (the script/style noise was the part blowing out the context window), but the output is not "article body only" in the Mozilla-Readability sense.
 * It is not a sanitizer.
 Do not use the output as HTML.
 * It will not crash on malformed HTML; `html.parser` is lenient.
 Broken pages may leak a small amount of unintended text into the output.

-For a typical content-heavy web page (e.g., a Wikipedia article), `html-stripped` produces output roughly **1–3% the size of the raw HTML**, which is what makes it useful for LLM pipelines.
+For a typical content-heavy web page (e.g., a Wikipedia article), `html-stripped` produces output roughly **1-3% the size of the raw HTML**, which is what makes it useful for LLM pipelines.

 For pages where you need true main-content extraction, run the response through a `PythonModule` node with a